-5.4 Role of Housing Preference Shock
+5.4 Role of housing preference shock

 This section discusses the role of housing preference shocks, which are a novel element of our model.
 We show that these shocks help the model to match housing transitions.
 To do so, we re-calibrate a model without housing preference shocks.
 In this world, $\lambda = 1$ for renters and $\lambda = 1 + \xi$ for owners.39 Other features of the model are unchanged.
 The calibration follows a similar procedure as the baseline calibration in Section 4.
 See Tables D-4 and D-5 in Appendix D for details on the new calibration.
-Compared to the steady state moments reported in Table 6, the absence of the housing preference shock leads to 24.4% and 8.4% reductions in the O2O transition rate and housing turnover rate, respectively.
+Compared to the steady-state moments reported in Table 6, the absence of the housing preference shock leads to a 24.4% and 8.4% reductions in the O2O transition rate and housing turnover rate, respectively.
 As discussed earlier, these rates are difficult for the model to match in the absence of the housing preference shock.
 Table D-6 in Appendix D details how the steady state responds to changes in the model parameters.
 We find that the values of the O2O transition rate are consistently lower than the data value.40

 We conduct the same counterfactual policy experiments as in Section 5.
 The first column of Table 12 reports a selected set of results for the baseline steady state without the housing preference shock.
 These differ from the results in Section 5.1 as the model has been recalibrated in the absence of the housing preference shock.
-The second and third columns report the steady state outcomes for the property tax and consumption tax economies, respectively.
+The second and third columns report the steady-state outcomes for the property tax and consumption tax economies, respectively.
 We highlight three main findings from this exercise.
-First, the ef-
+First, the effects of replacing stamp duty with a property or consumption tax on household mobility remain large.
+As discussed, the model without preference shocks has much